earloc/Sample.AutoMapper.EnumValidation/readme.md

-# How to discover missing type-maps for mapping enum to enum in AutoMapper?
+# How to discover missing type-maps for enum-to-enum mappings in AutoMapper?

 >Ok folks, this is a rather long question, where I´m trying my best to describe the current situation and provide some meaningful context, before I´m comming to my actual question.

 ## TL;DR;
-I need a way to identify missing type-maps of mappings from enum-to-enum-properties in AutoMapper, so that I can configure to use mapping **per-name** instead of AutoMapper´s default behavior of mapping **per-value** (which is, using the internal integer-representation of an enum).
+I need a way to identify invalid enum-to-enum mappings, which might cause runtime-issues, as their definitions diverged over the time.

 ## Some Context
 So my team and I are maintaining this rather complex set of REST-APIs...complex at least when it comes down to the actual object-graphs involved.